 The boards are made from composite packaging such as milk cartons, ingredients bags, coffee cups and soft plastics.
 We use the same materials you trust to keep your food and drinks safe and hygienic are the same materials we make our boards from.
 Nothing added, just everyday packaging waste under pressure, heat and time to make our saveBOARD products.
 See our Material Safety Datasheet for more details.

-What is the structural strengths of this board for the building bracing?
+What is the structural strengths of this board and can I use saveBOARD for bracing?

-We have already completed P21 bracing tests in NZ on most of our board products.
+We have already completed P21 bracing tests in NZ on our board products.
 The great news is that they perform better than most traditional building products.